 We get it.
 Hot sauce is basically a staple when it comes to healthy (and tasty) eating.
 It takes plain chicken, a grain bowl, and scrambled eggs from “eh” to “aw yeahhhh.”
 And if Beyoncé has it in her purse, then you know we do, too.

-Here are some of our favorite heat-filled recipes to get your taste buds going.
+Here are some of our favorite spicy recipes to feel the burn that hurts so good.
 You might want to get that cold glass of milk ready.

 We’ve said it before and we’ll say it again — everything tastes better in a bowl.
-This one combines quinoa, sautéed kale, chickpeas, avocado, and roasted cauliflower.
+This one combines quinoa, sauteed kale, chickpeas, avocado, and roasted cauliflower.
 The cauli gets tossed and cooked in a Sriracha, Frank’s Red Hot, and coconut milk sauce.
 Cooking with hot sauce makes the flavor way more intense, since the grains and veggies have time to soak it all up.

 Jalapeño, cumin, and chili powder do the work here to make this black bean soup big on flavor.
 Black beans, corn, and tons of veggies, plus optional toppings like avo or crushed tortilla chips, balance out the heat factor.
-The batch serves six, making it perfect for Sunday meal prep.
+The batch serves 6, making it perfect for Sunday meal prep.

 Love pad Thai, but wish it were a little spicier?
-Try this noodle dish, cooked in a red chili paste, Sriracha, and ginger sauce.
+Try this Thai-inspired noodle dish, cooked in a red chili paste, Sriracha, and ginger sauce.
 It’s an easy way to use up extra cooked chicken and packs a solid serving of veggies, with mushrooms, red and green peppers, and onions.

 Plain ol’ pasta with red sauce?
 Nah, we’ll take this instead.
-Garlic, peppercorns, and red pepper flakes make this easy dish super flavorful, while two kinds of tomatoes, shrimp, and Parmesan turn it into a filling meal you’ll want to eat all week.
+Garlic, peppercorns, and red pepper flakes make this dish super flavorful, while two kinds of tomatoes, shrimp, and Parmesan turn it into a filling meal you’ll want to eat all week.

 One-pot meals are a weeknight dream, so obviously we love this quick dish.
 Use Cajun seasoning, or make your own out of salt, pepper, paprika, garlic powder, cayenne, red pepper flakes, onion salt, and oregano.
 Season chicken breasts, then add to a deep skillet with rice, chicken broth, bell pepper, and cilantro.
 All.
 The.
 Flavor.